georgelopez7/whatdoyouknow/README.md

 # whatdoyouknow

-This repository contains the code for **whatdoyouknow** project, a real-time multiplayer quiz game.
+This repository contains the code for the **whatdoyouknow** project, a real-time multiplayer quiz game.
 Players supply the topic and AI creates the questions.
 The app uses WebSockets to provide instant updates and a smooth gameplay experience—all without requiring user logins.

 🚀 **Try it live:** [whatdoyouknow.dev](https://www.whatdoyouknow.dev/)